Mission and History

 - A resource Library on music and feminism for campers and volunteers;

-- Two rehearsal rooms, free for youth and at low-cost for members of the GRP community;
+- Rehearsal rooms, free for youth and at low-cost for members of the GRP community;

 - A gear loan program for practice at home year-round; and